The Garden of Allah (1936 film): Plot

 After the death of her invalid father, wealthy Domini Enfilden returns to Le Couvent de Ste.
 Cecile, where she was reared, to seek counsel from Mother Josephine about her loneliness.
 The Mother Superior tells her that in the solitude of the Sahara Desert, she might find herself.
 Meanwhile, at a Trappist monastery at el Lagarnine in Tunis in Northern Africa, a visitor, Captain de Trevignac, tastes the liqueur for which the monastery is famous.

 The liqueur is made from a secret formula by Brother Antoine, who has just fled the monastery, taking the secret with him.
 En route to the city of Beni Mora, Algeria, Domini meets Antoine on a train, but he is silent.
 Later, in a cafe, Antoine is entranced by an exotic dancer named Irena.
 When Irena pulls a knife on her lover, Hadj, who will not marry her, Antoine helps Domini flee, and introduces himself as Boris Androvsky.

 The next day, they ride to the Oasis of the city Azur, where they meet Count Ferdinand Anteoni, who tells Domini to wait to venture into the desert until the urge is very strong.
 When native girls admire the crucifix around Boris' neck, he gives it to them by casting it in the water.
 Although Boris attracts Domini, he shocks her by his violent antipathy to religion.

-Anteoni warns Domini, "a man who fears to acknowledge his God is unwise to set foot in the desert," and tells them that the Arabs have a saying that the desert is the garden of Allah.
+Count Anteoni warns Domini, "a man who fears to acknowledge his God is unwise to set foot in the desert," while making reference Boris, and tells them that the Arabs have a saying that "the desert is the garden of Allah".
 Later, a sand diviner tells Domini that something glorious is in store for her during her pilgrimage into the desert, but also gives her a grave warning.

 As the weeks pass, Domini and Boris fall in love, and Boris still keeps his past a secret.
 While out riding, they come to a church, as the seer foretold.
 There, Father J. Roubier, who promised Mother Superior he would look out for Domini, notices Boris' fear and anger toward the church.
 Although the priest warns Domini not to make friends with Boris, after Boris threatens to leave, he and Domini swear their love, and the priest agrees to marry them the next day.